This 7-day fast-track Tahiti Catamaran Course combines world-class sailing instruction with an unparalleled level of comfort.

 - At least two seasons as skipper/lead skipper/instructor for The Yacht Week

 For more information about Sailing Virgins instructors, check out our instructor page here.

 How does a Tahiti Catamaran Course differ from a Premium Catamaran Course and the Intermediate Course?

-Until we created the Premium Catamaran Course, the Intermediate Catamaran Course was the best in the industry.
-We one-upped ourselves with this Premium Catamaran Course.
-Now, the Tahiti Catamaran Course combines features of the two, keeping the price low and the service level high.
+Until we created the Premium Catamaran Course, our Intermediate Catamaran Course was the best in the industry.
+Now, the Tahiti Catamaran Course combines features of the two, making for a super-social, world-class sailing course in paradise.
 Here’s a comparison of the original courses:

 |Boat Age||>10 years||<5 years||<2 years|

 |Food & Wine||Basic||Normal||Premium|